Kotlin/kotlin-numpy/README.md

 #### What's inside `KtNDArray`

-The main object type in KNumPy is [KtNDArray](src/main/kotlin/org/jetbrains/numkt/core/KtNDArray.kt).
+The main object type is [KtNDArray](src/main/kotlin/org/jetbrains/numkt/core/KtNDArray.kt).
 Like `ndarray` in NumPy, it is a homogeneous multidimensional array. `KtNDArray` holds a pointer to its corresponding `ndarray`.
 Using the pointer, we can perform operations on the array.